UPDATE 04.01.2022: We’ve published our process as an infographic. You can view or download it here.

 When you contact our company with a website project, we will suggest a meeting to go over our process.
 Assuming you are happy with the presented ideology, we will book in a couple of workshop sessions.
 It means we spend a few hours brainstorming and nailing down the requirements.
 Post-it notes everywhere.
 Sketches.
 Jugs of coffee.

 At the end of the workshops and user tests, we will have a list of potential improvements and required features to achieve your goals.
-We would look into your business goals and see how we can align the website to support them.
+By that time we’ve looked into your business goals and we can see how to align the website to support them.